sosegon/lightning-generator/README.md

 ### LIGHTNING GENERATOR

 This is a project to generate lightning bolts procedurally.
 The purpose of the project is to explore options to generate lightning with simple mathematical rules and svg filters.
+You can see it live [here](http://se-vel.com/lightning-generator/).

 ![](images/lightning-bolt.gif)